MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 * Memory map.
 * Linker script.
 * Startup code.
-* Runtime library.

-Additionally, we'll perform a few extra steps in this Episode
+Additionally, we'll perform a few extra steps in this episode:
 * Reset button (this is strictly not needed, but a nice feature).
-* Cleanup
+* Cleanup of the directory structure.

 ## CPU reset
-Upon reset, the CPU must load the Program Counter from the Reset vector at address 0xFFFC and 0xFFFD.
+Upon reset, the CPU must load the Program Counter from the Reset vector at address 0xFFFC and 0xFFFD, instead of using a hardcoded value in the source code.

 To achieve this the control registers must be given default values.
 * Lines 2774-2777 of cpu/ctl.vhd starts the Reset sequence by forcing the